-- 1. Cross the left chain under the coupler and attach to the right mounting slot on hitch head of tow vehicle. - 2.
-Now take right chain under the coupler and attach to left mounting slot in hitch head.
+- 1. Cross the left chain under the coupler and attach chain to the right ring on the hitch receiver of tow vehicle. - 2.
+Now take right chain under the coupler and attach to left ring on the hitch receiver of tow vehicle.